tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 Installing TezBake and using it to setup your Tezos baker is very simple.
 You will need the following tools:

 1. Spare computer or existing computer or VM with Linux installed.
 We recommend Ubuntu Linux.
-   > You must have an SSD drive or better & at least 8GB RAM
+   > **ℹ️ NOTE:** You must have an SSD drive (or better) and at least 8GB RAM

 All advanced TezBake configurations, including TezSign block signing apply here as well.

 ---

+> **🚨 CRITICAL REQUIREMENT: DAL Node Mandatory**
+>
-> 🚨 Please note that running a DAL node is now a mandatory requirement for baking on the Tezos network.It's not currently mandatory to run the DAL on the same node as your node or signer.
+> Running a DAL (Data Availability Layer) node is now **mandatory** for baking on the Tezos network.
+It's not currently mandatory to run the DAL on the same machine as your node or signer.
 Read more about advanced DAL configurations here: [Baking with DAL](/tezbake/tutorials/baking-with-dal)
 >
+> **What is the DAL?**
-> What is the DAL anyway?
-The DAL acts like an overflow area for data, where large amounts of information can be kept available to the network without overloading the core blockchain.
-This means Tezos can safely handle far more transactions and complex operations, because the rollups can rely on the DAL to make their data available for everyone to verify​.
+> The DAL acts like an overflow area for data, where large amounts of information can be kept available to the network without overloading the core blockchain.
+This means Tezos can safely handle far more transactions and complex operations, because the rollups can rely on the DAL to make their data available for everyone to verify.

 ## Installation (All-in-one)